 The Logitech K360 is an inadequate keyboard for programmers.
 While you can program the f-keys, there are no programmable macros.
 Ergonomics are only decent and there's no backlighting.
 Also, it feels cheap and has a lot of flex to the frame.

-The build quality is unremarkable.
+The Logitech K360's build quality is unremarkable.
 The keyboard is made of cheap plastic that has a lot of flex to it and there's a rattle when shaking it.
 The feet are also made of plastic and the keyboard is prone to sliding around easily.
 Also, the keycaps feel cheap and unstable, but at least provide a good grip.
 Overall, it can be compared to many generic keyboards included with a PC.

-The ergonomics are decent.
+The Logitech K360's ergonomics are decent.
 It has one adjustable incline setting and should feel just as comfortable as the similar Logitech K380.
 There's no wrist rest, but you shouldn't feel any fatigue when typing due to the low profile.

 This keyboard is wireless-only and doesn't have a charging cable.

-This keyboard has very bad wireless versatility.
+The Logitech K360 has very bad wireless versatility.
 It can only be used with its proprietary receiver and requires two AA batteries for power.

 The Logitech K360 wireless keyboard has a very limited selection of extra features.
 There are dedicated media keys and the f-keys can be reprogrammed in the companion software.
 However, there are no programmable macro keys.
+If you're interested in a keyboard with a built-in trackpad, check out the Logitech K400 Plus.

 This keyboard uses rubber dome switches.
 There's a tactile bump that needs more force to get over, but considerably less for it to actuate.
 The pre-travel distance is quite long, which should help reduce typos.